fx-giant/giant-documentations/chatbot/setting-up-chatbot-agent-in-dialogflow.md

 Intents are used to match the *User Says* with the Intent's Training Phrases.
 As a result, the corresponding response will be returned to the user.
 As the responses returned may also be based on certain values provided by the user, the Training Phrases in the Intents may contain Entities to manage the values.

 For example, when the user says "I want to see dog pictures", the bot needs to show pictures of dogs to the user.
 Whereas, when the user says "I want to see cat pictures", the bot needs to show pictures of cats to the user.
-An Entity called "E_animal-type" is created to manage the values of "dog" and "cat".
+An Entity called "animal-type" is created to manage the values of "dog" and "cat".
 Entering the statement "I want to see dog pictures" as an Intent's Training Phrase enables the matching of the *User Says* with the Entity and Intent.
 The bot can then return the expected response based on these values.

 *NOTE: To learn more on Intents, you can refer to Dialogflow’s documentation at [this link](https://dialogflow.com/docs/intents).
 Refer to the [Naming Convention](./naming-convention.md) document to get tips on the naming convention best practices.*